 She also dabbles in some part-time acting for MediaCorp and owns Starry Beaute, a beauty parlour located in Singapore.
 As an avid traveler, she also enjoys going on road trips and discover new concept cafes.

 Some of the brands Janice has worked with include Socash, Timsun Tire, St. Ives, Jellys Singapore, and many more.

-Being one who is true to herself, down to earth, cheery and transparent to the world, Felyn Poh known as heyitsfel, has been posting contents mostly on lifestyle, beauty and fashion.
-Little did she know she’s heading towards being KOL.
+Being one who is true to herself, down to earth, cheery and transparent to the world, Felyn known as heyitsfel, has been posting contents mostly on beauty, fashion and lifestyle.

-She has been working with marketing agencies like Partipost and also being invited to join Faves which gives her opportunities to collaborate with brands like Loacker, Ricola, Youtrip, Guardian, Rohto Eye Drops, etc.
+She has been working with marketing agencies like Partipost and also being invited to join Faves which gives her opportunities to collaborate with many different brands like K-Palette Singapore, Ricola, Youtrip, Guardian, Simple Skincare, etc. – brands that suits her best!

 In this section, we’re going to share the frequently asked questions on influencer marketing.

 So if you’re ready to get more from your influencer marketing campaigns, this section is what you’re looking for.

 Here are some of the steps you could take to become a successful influencer in your niche:

 Be passionate and motivated: If you’ve no interest in your work, you’re most likely to change directions and move on to something else down the road.
 Find something you love doing and you’re most likely to stick to it.